 Jantar Mantar in Jaipur – UNESCO World Heritage Site

 Jantar Mantar is an important tourist attraction and monument located in Jaipur, Rajasthan.
 It is the world’s largest observatory and a heritage site too.
 It has the largest stone sundial in the world.
-This observatory is located in Hawa Mahal and City Palace.
-Jantar Mantar is famous for its collection of astronomical instruments made with brass and stone.
+This observatory is located in Hawa Mahal and City PalaceJantar Mantar is famous for its collection of astronomical instruments made with brass and stone.
 Many design principles in Sanskrit texts are found here.

 History:

-In 18th century, Maharaja Sawai Jai Singh II who ruled Jaipur formed five observatories in the northern India.
-These observatories are commonly called as Jantar Mantar.
-The other four are located in Mathura, Varanasi, Ujjain and Jaipur.
-Each building is unique in structure, type of astronomical instruments and functions.
+In the 18th centuryMaharaja Sawai Jai Singh II, who ruled Jaipur, formed five observatories in northern India.
+These observatories are commonly called Jantar Mantar.
+The other four are located in Mathura, Varanasi, Ujjain, and Jaipur.
+Each building is unique in structure, type of astronomical instruments, and functions.
 The structure of the building resembles geometrical forms.

 Read More: An Unforgettable Experience with the Maharaja Express train

-Sawai Jai Singh was a noble in Mughal court and this collection of observatories was built to quench the astronomical thirst of Mughal emperor.
+Sawai Jai Singh was a noble in the Mughal court, and this collection of observatories was built to quench the astronomical thirst of the Mughal emperor.
 These instruments were used in the past to record main phenomena.
 The data was collected functionally for seven years from the completion of the observatory.
 The data was charted to the emperor.
 After the death of the last Mughal emperor, Aurangzeb, Muhammad Shah took the throne.
 Jantar Mantar was built to find the right position of the planets to assess the auspicious time during each day.
-Initially Jai Singh used brass instruments, which were not accurate.
+Initially, Jai Singh used brass instruments, which were not accurate.
 Later, he adopted masonry instruments.
 After the fall of Shah, the observatory work was halted.

 Read On: Explore Jaipur Attractions with Maharajas’ Express